pranshugaba/hugo-website/content/posts/a-new-cycle/index.md

 featured: false
 ---

-I ordered a road bike online and it was delivered in Decathlon Bandra.
+I ordered a road bike online from Decathlon, and it was available for pickup from Decathlon Bandra.
 I cycled back home to Kandivali.

-I clicked some interesting pictures on the way.
-Check out the route and the pictures on the map below.
+Here's the route that I took, as well as some pictures that I clicked on the way.

 {{< map "decathlon" >}}

-Some images that I took on the way.
+Here's a gallery of the same pictures as on the map, but larger and with captions.

 {{< gallery "decathlon" >}}